pawandubey/refactoring-rails-notes/README.md

 ## Form Objects

-Many times we have to design forms for objects that take nested objects as attributes.
+Often we have to design forms for objects that take nested objects as attributes.
 Rails has the `accepts_nested_attributes_for` helper for this very purpose.
 However, testing models using `accepts_nested_attributes_for` is hard.
 Also the parameters returned from the form are in an inflexible format.
 This approach is also very _magical_ and forces iteration over nested parameters.

 These situations can be better handled by Form Objects.
 Form objects are POROs that include the `ActiveModel::Model` module.
 This allows them to act like an `ActiveRecord` model and so they can be used in place of actual models in the view with the `form_for` helper.

-This allows the construction of flat forms as well as makes the relation explicit.
+This allows the construction of flat forms along with making the relation explicit.
 [This blog post from Thoughtbot](https://robots.thoughtbot.com/activemodel-form-objects) is a good primer for Form Objects.

 There are some cons that come along with the pros though.
-Form objects introduce duplication if validations and does not support uniqueness validations with the rails validation helpers.
-This forces us to duplicate the whole uniqueness validation logic if require it in our application.
+Form objects introduce duplication of validations and does not support uniqueness validations with the rails validation helpers.
+This forces us to duplicate the whole uniqueness validation logic if we require it in our application.

 ## Refactor Compound Conditionals into Methods